Shreypatel13ll/Order-Form/README.md

 - **Database:** PostgreSQL
 - **Deployment:** Digital Ocean

-## How to Get Started:

-Explore the capabilities of our order form application:

-2. **View Screenshots:** Check out the screenshots in the `docs` directory to get a glimpse of the application's user interface.

-3. **Features Showcase:** Explore the `features` directory for a detailed showcase of the application's key features and functionalities.

 ## Deployment:

 Interested in deploying this application for your business?
 Reach out to us for a personalized deployment guide and support.